Curatorial Statement

 Existing / Touring Work

-Take Me Somewhere is a curated festival for artists with a performance track record which means, for the most part, there isn’t a general ‘open call’ application process to present.
-We research work, visit festivals and events, build relationships over time & keep in touch around what projects artists have in development that might be a good fit.
+Take Me Somewhere is a curated festival for artists with a performance track record.
+For the most part, there is no open call to present work.
+We research work, visit festivals and events, build relationships over time and keep in touch about projects in development.
 Artistic Director LJ Findlay-Walsh leads the curation process.

 Newly Commissioned work

-We offer roughly 4 seed commissions to Scotland based artists each festival cycle.
-As a small organisation, we don’t yet have the resources to fully fund artists’ projects unless they are at a very small scale and so we offer additional advice, advocacy, producing and fundraising support to ensure the projects are funded to the level they need.
-Making a substantial shift in the scale of practise can take longer than a single festival cycle, and so we will often strategically programme artists across several festivals to support them to create the work they want, at the pace they need.
-In terms of our relationship with work and artists, we are interested in both working with a breadth of artists and where possible exploring a depth of relationship to enable individual step-change.
+Each festival cycle, we offer approximately four seed commissions to Scotland-based artists.
+While we do not act as producers, we provide advocacy, advice and fundraising support to enable projects to reach their full ambition.
+Making a substantial shift in the scale of practice can take longer than a single festival cycle, and so we will often strategically programme artists across several festivals to support them to create the work they want, at the pace they need.
+We are interested in both working with a breadth of artists and, where possible, exploring a depth of relationship to enable individual step-change.

-We are committed to working with Scotland-based artists new to TMS every year (64% in 2018, 70% in 2019, 61% 2021) however, a single Festival can never showcase all the innovative & essential work being made in Scotland, and there are many artists we would like to work with that we haven’t had capacity to yet.
-Each festival should be seen as a snapshot of work, a moment in time that relies on many things from artists' creation schedules, partners capacity and resources as well as space and fundraising.
+We are committed to working with Scotland-based artists new to TMS every year (61% in 2021, 71% in 2023, 80% in 2025).
+However, a single Festival can never showcase all the innovative and essential work being made in Scotland, and there are many artists we would like to work with that we haven’t had capacity to yet.
+Each festival should be seen as a snapshot shaped by artistic timelines, partner capacity, venue availability and funding contexts.

-We aim to offer one co-commission for an international project each Festival cycle.
-These are often done in partnership with our international peer venues & festivals.
-We look for artists making era-defining performances which speak to current conversations in Scotland, whose practise has the potential to inspire new thinking and aesthetics.
-In the past we have co-commissioned Florentina Holzinger’s Apollon (presentation postponed due to COVID19).
+We aim to offer one co-commission for an international project each festival cycle, often in partnership with peer venues and festivals.
+We look for artists making era-defining performances which speak to current conversations in Scotland, whose practice has the potential to inspire new thinking and aesthetics.
+In the past we have co-commissioned Florentina Holzinger’s Apollon, Ontroerend Goed’s Handle with Care and worked with partners on the New Dimension Award which aims to commission and support ambitious, innovative, interdisciplinary art.
+Recipients include Dan Daw and Malik Nashad Sharpe.

-As a predominantly white, non-disabled team, we are conscious of curatorial bias in which artists work we are more regularly exposed to.
-Therefore, wherever possible, we share curatorial decision making with respected organisations, artists & community leaders outside of our experience.
+As a predominantly white, non-disabled team, we are conscious of curatorial bias and of whose work we are most frequently exposed to.
+Therefore, wherever possible, we share curatorial decision making with respected organisations, artists and community leaders outside of our experience.
 We also speak about the programme as it takes shape with a variety of artists and organisers, and between our team.
-Our development framework The Artist Constellation involves a cohort of artists closely associated with the Festival visiting international festivals and events and feeding back perspectives on relevant projects.
-At least one (and often more than one) Scottish seed commission is selected via an open call, with an outside decision-making panel (Previous examples include: Adrian Howells Award 2017 - 2021, Presence In The Absence 2021, Performance Now 2021).
-Our performance party Take Me Somewhere Sticky also has a curation panel made up of LGBTQIA+ artists in the city.
-New plans for 2023 include working with international artists as curatorial partners to create country specific focuses.
+We have worked with The Artist Constellation where a cohort of artists closely associated with the Festival visited international festivals and fed back perspectives on relevant projects.
+Sometimes an outside decision-making panel is created (Previous examples include: Adrian Howells Award 2017 - 2021, Presence In The Absence 2021, Performance Now 2021, Take Me Somewhere Sticky 2023).

-We also work in alignment with the aims and ambitions of a variety of venue and arts partners, co-presenting & commissioning with organisations such as Kampnagel (Hamburg) Fierce Festival (Birmingham), Marlborough Productions (Brighton), Something To Aim For (London), Platform, Tramway & The Tron (Glasgow) and Scottish Sculpture Studios.
+We work in alignment with the aims and ambitions of a variety of venue and arts partners, co-presenting and commissioning with organisations such as Dance Umbrella (London), Transform (Leeds), Kampnagel (Hamburg) Fierce Festival (Birmingham), Marlborough Productions (Brighton), Something To Aim For (London), Platform, Tramway, The Tron (Glasgow) and Scottish Sculpture Studios (Aberdeen).